fscosmetics/fscosmetics/_products/eyes/single-eyeshadow-copy.md

       hex: "999999"
       best_seller: ""
 ---
+This is a sample copy.
 A collection of matte and shimmery eyeshadow colors with perfectly smooth finish.
 Each eyeshadow can be easily detached and "snapped" on FS Quad Palette for your own customized eyeshadow set.